oVirt/ovirt-site/source/documentation/vmm-guide/chap-Introduction.md

 The VM Portal's user interface is described in the [Introduction to the VM Portal](/documentation/intro-user/Introduction_to_the_User_Portal/).

-The Administration Portal's user interface is described in the[Introduction to the Administration Portal](/documentation/intro-admin/Introduction_to_the_Administration_Portal/).
+The Administration Portal's user interface is described in the [Administration Guide](/documentation/administration_guide/).

 ## Supported Virtual Machine Operating Systems